Chapter 22. Spring.NET Web Framework

 </objects>

-Spring's DefaultHandlerFactory will use the .NET class System.Web.UI.SimpleHandlerFactory to create handler instaces and will configure each instances used an object definition whose name matches the request url's filename.
+Spring's DefaultHandlerFactory uses the .NET class System.Web.UI.SimpleHandlerFactory to create handler instances and configures each instance by using an object definition whose name matches the request URL's filename.
 The abstract object definition of DemoHandler.ashx is an example of this approach.
-You may also configure standard classes that implment the IHttpHandler interface as demonstrated in the example above for the class MyCustomHttpHandler.
+You can also configure standard classes that implement the IHttpHandler interface as demonstrated in the example above for the class MyCustomHttpHandler.

-Please refer to the Web Quickstart application too see this in action.
+Refer to the Web Quick Start application too see this in action.

-Custom providers can be configured with Spring.
-The approach to configuration is a family of adapters that correspond 1-to-1 with the standard ASP.NET providers that are registered using the standard ASP.NET mechanism.
-The adapters inherit from their correspondingly named provider class in the BCL.
+Custom providers can be configured via dependency injection with Spring.
+The approach to configuration for providers is to use a family of adapters that correspond 1-to-1 with the standard ASP.NET providers that are registered via the standard ASP.NET mechanism.
+The adapters inherit from their correspondingly named provider class in the .NET class library.

 • MembershipProviderAdapter